Mjz86/String/README.md

 **Note:**

-- because I use msvc as my ide+compiler , i may miss some things about other compilers , so , i'll appreciate if someone points that out.
+- because I use msvc as my ide+compiler , i may miss some things about other compilers , so , i'll appreciate if someone points that out. my two compilers in how.txt: clang version 20.1.0 g++.exe (Rev3, Built by MSYS2 project) 13.2.0

 Also, sorry if the markdown is not professional; I don't have much experience with it.